-Income and dividends for these investments are shown within the interest, dividends and other income category on the Statement of Changes in Net Assets.
-The changes in fair value are shown in the Statement of Changes in Net Assets.
+^{} Income and dividends for these investments are shown within the interest, dividends and other income category on the Statement of Changes in Net Assets.
+The changes in fair value are shown in the changes in fair value of investment assets through profit or loss in the Statement of Changes in Net Assets.